Bengal Presidency: Bengal Legislative Council (1862–1947)

 The British government began to appoint legislative councils under the Indian Councils Act 1861.
 The Bengal Legislative Council was established in 1862.
 It was one of the largest and most important legislative councils in British India.
 Over the years, the council's powers were gradually expanded from an advisory role to debating government policies and enacting legislation.
 Under the Government of India Act 1935, the council became the upper chamber of the Bengali legislature.

-Dyarchy (1920–37)
+Dyarchy (1920–1937)

 British India's Montagu–Chelmsford Reforms of 1919, enacted in 1921, expanded the Bengal Legislative Council to 140 members to include more elected Indian members.
 The reforms also introduced the principle of dyarchy, whereby certain responsibilities such as agriculture, health, education, and local government, were transferred to elected ministers.
-However, the important portfolios like finance, police and irrigation were reserved with members of the Governor's Executive Council.
-Some of the prominent ministers were Surendranath Banerjee (Local Self-government and Public Health 1921–1923), Sir Provash Chunder Mitter (Education 1921–1924, Local Self-government, Public Health, Agriculture and Public Works 1927–1928), Nawab Saiyid Nawab Ali Chaudhuri (Agriculture and Public Works) and A. K. Fazlul Huq (Education 1924).
-Bhupendra Nath Bose and Sir Abdur Rahim were Executive Members in the Governor's Council.
+However, the important portfolios like finance, police and irrigation were reserved with members of the governor's executive council.
+Some of the prominent ministers were Surendranath Banerjee (Local Self-government and Public Health 1921–1923), Sir Provash Chunder Mitter (Education 1921–1924, Local Self-government, Public Health, Agriculture and Public Works 1927–1928), Syed Nawab Ali Chowdhury (Agriculture and Public Works) and A. K. Fazlul Huq (Education 1924).
+Bhupendra Nath Bose and Sir Abdur Rahim were executive members in the governor's council.